Loop Architecture

 act: [docs]

-prompt: > # what the loop does each turn
+instructions: > # what the loop does each turn

 Diff the docs against changes merged in the last 24h and open a PR.